SDGforskning/sdg-strings/SDG05_query_topic_WoS.md

         OR "inaccessib*" OR "barrier$" OR "hindrance$" OR "obstacle$" OR "unequal" OR "inequalit*" OR "inequitab*" OR "unaffordab*" OR "exclusion" OR "land grab*" OR "appropriation of land" OR "insecurity" )
-        NEAR/5
+        NEAR/15
-            ("economic resource$" OR "employment" OR "decent work" OR "paid work" OR "labour market$" OR "income" OR "livelihood$" OR "wealth" OR "inheritance" OR "inherit" OR ("of" NEAR/1 "assets") OR "land" OR "lands" OR "landowner*" OR "farmland$" OR "property" OR "natural resource$" OR "tenure" )
+            ("economic resource$" OR "employment" OR "decent work" OR "paid work" OR "labour market$" OR "income" OR "earnings" OR "wage" OR "wages" OR "livelihood$" OR "wealth" OR "inheritance" OR "inherit" OR ("of" NEAR/1 "assets")
+              OR "land" OR "lands" OR "landowner*" OR "farmland$" OR "property" OR "home owner*" OR "homeowner*" OR "tenure" OR "natural resource$"
+            )
     )
     AND